Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Infants: What to Know

 Do not give your baby cold medicines.
 These can have serious side effects for children younger than 6 years of age.

-- Talk with your baby's health care provider:
+- Talk with your baby's provider:

 -